 This watercolor tattoo features a gold crown in a sea of pink and blue paint splatter.
 The colorful imagery pops right off the skin.
 This body art is perfect for anyone looking for a vivid and symbolic statement piece.

-The Irish Claddagh is a heart and crown ring that has come to represent love, loyalty, and friendship.
+Here’s a cool and unique heart tattoo idea: the Irish Claddagh is a heart and crown ring that has come to represent love, loyalty, and friendship.
 This artful depiction features gold colorwork.
 The ruby red and deep purple pop against the black and gold elements.
+This is a great friendship tattoos idea.

 34. Green and Red Crown Tattoo